allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 The provided utils make it easier to create processes in each technology.
 Besides the listed technologies, you can use anything that you can express in Python.

+BigQuery is not usually considered as a data processing tool but as an ad-hoc analysis and storage system.
+We find it to be fast, reliable, and very easy (you need to know SQL, that's all) to use for creating data processing pipelines.
+With the BigFlow utils supporting BigQuery, big data processing is reachable to anybody in hours, not days or weeks.

 Flexibility is important.
 BigFlow allows you to start small and grow, using the right tool for a situation.
 You can: